Deepscorn/EntitasWithoutCodeGeneration/README.md

 # EntitasWithoutCodeGeneration
 Library to use entitas without code generation.
-I use it in one of my android (unity) hobby projects.
+It is working, I use it in one of my android (unity) hobby projects.

 Discussion: https://github.com/sschmid/Entitas-CSharp/issues/345

+Feel free to make an issue or contribution.

 # How it works
 It works thanks to generics, lookup table and reflection for initializing indexes.
 My intent was to keep original performance.
 It has drawback, it has a reflection step to initialize indexes (see EntitasData.cs).
 But it is done only once, the first time you use api.